intuition-dev/mbCLIx/docs/_doc3/docs/meta.md

 http://youtube.com/watch?v=WyCdSFTUIvM

 Meta is 'automatic programing'.
-Now... you may say, there is no way for my application/product, that I can build a program that write the program.
+Now... you may say, there is no way for my application/product, that we can build a program that write the program.

 You can.